jeremy-rifkin/wheatley-old-mirror/wiki_articles/c_vs_cpp.md

 <!-- inline -->
 ## Reasons To Use C
-✅ relatively low-level language
+:white_check_mark: relatively low-level language
-✅ much simpler language (no classes, templates, ...)
+:white_check_mark: much simpler language (no classes, templates, ...)
-✅ portable to a wide variety of systems
+:white_check_mark: portable to a wide variety of systems

 <!-- inline -->
 ## Reasons To Use C++
-✅ lots of helpful abstractions (classes, templates, ...)
+:white_check_mark: lots of helpful abstractions (classes, templates, ...)
-✅ feature-rich language (function overloads, `constexpr`, ...)
+:white_check_mark: feature-rich language (function overloads, `constexpr`, ...)
-✅ extensive standard library
+:white_check_mark: extensive standard library

 ## Which Is Faster?
 Neither language is inherently faster than the other.